Descend or Rewind? Stochastic Gradient Descent Unlearning

 However, many existing certified unlearning algorithms have limited practicality for modern deep learning settings.
-The vast majority are either second-order methods that require access to the Hessian (or Hessian vector products) \cite{zhang2024towards, qiao2024efficientgeneralizablecertifiedunlearning, sekharirememberwhatyouwant} or first-order methods that require computing the full gradient \cite{neel21a, chien2024langevin, mu2025rewindtodeletecertifiedmachineunlearning}.
+The vast majority are either second-order methods that require access to the Hessian (or Hessian vector products) \cite{zhang2024towards, qiao2024efficientgeneralizablecertifiedunlearning, sekharirememberwhatyouwant, suriyakumar2022algorithms, Guo} or first-order methods that require computing the full gradient \cite{neel21a, chien2024langevin, mu2025rewindtodeletecertifiedmachineunlearning}.
 Both settings are computationally intractable for large-scale models, which are typically trained with \textit{stochastic gradient descent} (SGD) algorithms.
-While a couple recent works are able to show certified unlearning with stochastic gradients, they either prove a weaker version of certified unlearning \cite{koloskova2025certified} or only apply to convex functions \cite{chien2024stochastic}.
-To reflect realistic practices, we desire SGD-based certified unlearning algorithms for \textit{nonconvex} functions.
+While two recent works are able to show certified unlearning with stochastic gradients, they either prove a weaker version of certified unlearning \cite{koloskova2025certified} or only apply to convex functions \cite{chien2024stochastic}.
+To reflect realistic practices, we desire SGD-based unlearning algorithms for \textit{nonconvex} functions.

-With this goal in mind, we revisit two existing first-order certified unlearning algorithms: Descent-to-Delete (D2D), designed for (strongly) convex loss functions, and Rewind-to-Delete (R2D), designed for nonconvex functions.
+With this goal in mind, we revisit two existing first-order certified unlearning algorithms: Descent-to-Delete (D2D) \cite{neel21a}, designed for (strongly) convex loss functions, and Rewind-to-Delete (R2D) \cite{mu2025rewindtodeletecertifiedmachineunlearning}, designed for nonconvex functions.
 Both algorithms perform learning via full-batch gradient descent (GD).
-Upon unlearning, both algorithms perform additional GD steps on the loss function of the retained dataset, but D2D ``descends" from the original trained model, whereas R2D ``rewinds" to an earlier saved checkpoint during training before performing the unlearning steps.
-Even though D2D is only theoretically supported for GD on strongly convex functions, its stochastic version is the basis for the ``finetuning" unlearning baseline method, which is implemented in \textit{virtually all} unlearning papers despite the fact that it underperforms on deep neural networks.
-The authors of \cite{mu2025rewindtodeletecertifiedmachineunlearning} argue that rewinding, instead of descending, is a more appropriate baseline method for nonconvex settings, but their analysis does not apply to stochastic gradients.
-Therefore, establishing the unlearning properties of the stochastic versions of these two methods is an important open question.
+Upon unlearning, both algorithms perform additional GD steps on the loss function of the retained dataset, but D2D ``descends" from the final trained model, whereas R2D ``rewinds" to an earlier saved checkpoint during training before performing the unlearning steps.
+Notably, even though D2D is only theoretically supported for GD on strongly convex functions, its stochastic version is the basis for the ``finetuning" unlearning baseline method, which is implemented in \textit{virtually all} unlearning papers despite the fact that it underperforms on deep neural networks.
+The authors of \cite{mu2025rewindtodeletecertifiedmachineunlearning} argue that rewinding, instead of descending, is a more appropriate baseline method for nonconvex settings, but the analysis in \cite{mu2025rewindtodeletecertifiedmachineunlearning} does not apply to stochastic gradients.
+Therefore, whether the stochastic versions of these two methods can provably unlearn is an important open question.